doteka/pytorchStudy/README.md

-# pytorchStudy
-PyTorch build on Jetson Nano
+# pytorch build on Jetson Nano